-- D. Significant animal and plant habitat areas, - E. Recreation areas.
+- B. Sites of significant scenic value, - C. Wetlands, lagoons, streams, estuaries, and marine environments, - D. Significant animal and plant habitat areas, - E. Recreation areas.

 The Coastal Commission has also set forth in its designations special management objectives considered essential by the Coastal Commission for the protection of public values within the Coastal Zone.
 The following is a listing of the Coastal Commission Special Treatment Areas.
 In parentheses following the name of each area are capital letters indicating the specific criteria as listed above.
 The letters referencing the criteria are listed in order of priority of the significance of the various criteria applicable to the area.